-Now, on the first server of your cluster, you should go through the configurator, until step 7 (Services).
+Now, on the first server of your cluster, you should go through the configurator, until last step.
 You should leave the services stopped at the end of the configurator.

-When configuring the network interfaces, ensure that you mark the management interface as high availability.
+When configuring the network interfaces, ensure that you mark the management interface as high-availability.
 Otherwise, you will not be able to perform the database synchronization.